 2. What “Leaders Eat Last” means

-The title is the name of a book written by Mr Sinek.
+The title is the name of a book written by Simon Sinek.
 He says real relationship means you eat last.
 Leadership in business is not just leading a bunch of colleagues/subordinates, it is to have a real empathetic relationship with them.
 It has to be from inside.

 A leader always considers his colleagues as the most dependable people around and stands by them when required.
 He says, always face the danger first, don’t put the newly recruited trainee in the jeopardy, the layer system never works when slog is on war-footing.
 You have to throw yourself into the shock before it takes on to your fellow colleague.

 I carefully observe Simon enthusiastically remembering a recent photograph he had seen during the Kenya Shooting.
 The picture was taken by a photographer who happened to be inside the building, It is chaotic, he says.
 The image hunts him every day, it shows a mother lying on top of her kid to protect him from the wrath of the militant.
-In a real world, that’s leadership.
+In the real world, that’s leadership.
 It’s a biological leadership, though business leadership is no different than this.
 The only thing you got to understand is that how true and real you are to your subordinates/colleagues.